Griffith Jones (priest): Circulating schools

 Jones was appointed in 1716 rector of Llanddowror, where he remained for the rest of his working life.
 He was an enthusiastic member of the Society for the Promotion of Christian Knowledge.
 In 1731, he started what were known as circulating schools, in order to teach people to read.
 These were held in one location for about three months before moving ("circulating") to another place in Carmarthenshire.
 The language of instruction in these schools was the language of the people, Welsh.
 The idea met with enthusiasm, and by his death in 1761, it is estimated that over 200,000 people had learnt to read in schools organised by Jones throughout the country.
+The schools were funded primarily by Bridget Bevan, his patron.

+By 1764 news had spread internationally of the success of the circulating school, and Russian Empress Catherine the Great commissioned a report on the schools with a view to creating a similar system in Russia.

 Jones taught people to read that they might know those things that were necessary for their salvation – the curriculum at his schools consisted only in the study of the Bible and the catechism of the Church of England.
 But in doing so he joined in creating a country with a literate population and a deeper knowledge of the Christian scriptures.
 This may have played a key role in making the people of Wales ready to accept Methodism.
 He is often thought of as the forerunner of Methodist ideas in Wales.
 He was a powerful preacher and he would preach in the open air, as later the Methodists would do, and bring upon himself the censure of bishops for addressing irregular meetings.
 He lent his critical support to the Methodist revival, and was associated with the early leaders.

 Daniel Rowland was converted through his preaching.